What Happens Next?

 - Keep your application number safe as you will probably need it later.

-- The Welcome Letter will also include your application number and your password for Track, the online system for following the progress of your application.
-You can opt to have all communications sent to you by email rather than the post.
+- The message will also include your application number and your password for UCAS Track, the online system for following the progress of your application.

 Then there is nothing to do but wait and focus on your exams.

 - Universities are increasingly aware that applicants don't like to be kept hanging around so you may find some decisions arriving fairly soon.